martazvch/rover-lang/doc/spec.md

 with the keyword `when`.

 - You can match on ranges
-- You can extract the matched value with the operator `::`
+- You can bind the extracted value with `as`
 - You can match default case with `_`
 - Both `match` and `when` has to be exhaustive